-If the state for the STA is State 3 or State 4, the AP or PCP shall generate a Disassociation frame to be transmitted to the indicated STA.
+If the state for the STA, non-AP MLD, or STA is State 3 or State 4, the AP, AP MLD, or PCP, respectively, shall generate a Disassociation frame to be transmitted to the indicated STA, the indicated non-AP MLD, or the indicated STA, respectively.

 NOTE—As the Disassociation frame is a bufferable MMPDU, the transmission of this frame might be delayed by the operation of a power saving(M101) protocol.
 The AID and the PTKSA are maintained (when applicable) until the frame is acknowledged or attempts to transmit the frame are abandoned.

-The state for the STA shall be set to State 2, if it was not State 1.
+The state for the STA, non-AP MLD, or STA shall be set to State 2, if it was not State 1.
 The MM-SME shall perform this process for each STA whose address was included in the MMS parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive that established the association.

 Once the Disassociation frame is acknowledged or attempts to transmit the frame are abandoned, the MLME shall issue an MLME-DISASSOCIATE.confirm primitive to inform the SME of the disassociation.

-Upon receiving an MLME-DISASSOCIATE.confirm primitive, the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by invoking an MLME-SETPROTECTION.request(None) primitive.
+Upon receiving an MLME-DISASSOCIATE.confirm primitive, the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the STA or the non-AP MLD by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by invoking an MLME-SETPROTECTION.request(None) primitive.
 The MM-SME shall perform this process for each STA whose address was included in the MMS parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive that established the association.

-Upon receiving an MLME-DISASSOCIATE.confirm primitive, the SME shall release the AID assigned for the indicated STA if the state for the indicated STA was State 3 or State 4.
+Upon receiving an MLME-DISASSOCIATE.confirm primitive, the SME shall release the AID assigned for the indicated STA or the indicated non-AP MLD if the state for the indicated STA or the indicated non-AP MLD, respectively was State 3 or State 4.

-AP only: The SME shall inform the DS of the disassociation.
+AP or AP MLD only: The SME shall inform the DS of the disassociation.

-AP or PCP disassociation receipt procedure
+AP, AP MLD, or PCP disassociation receipt procedure

-Upon receipt of a Disassociation frame from a STA for which the state is State 3 or State 4, if management frame protection was not negotiated when the PTKSA(s) were created, or if management frame protection is in use and the frame is not discarded per management frame protection processing, the AP or PCP shall disassociate the STA using the following procedure:
+Upon receipt of a Disassociation frame from a STA, a non-AP MLD, or a STA for which the state is State 3 or State 4, if management frame protection was not negotiated when the PTKSA(s) were created, or if management frame protection is in use and the frame is not discarded per management frame protection processing, the AP, AP MLD, or PCP, respectively, shall disassociate the STA, the non-AP MLD, or the STA using the following procedure:

-The state for the STA shall be set to State 2.
+The state for the STA, the non-AP MLD, or the STAshall be set to State 2.
 The MM-SME shall perform this process for each STA whose address was included in the MMS parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive that established the association.

 The MLME shall issue an MLME-DISASSOCIATE.indication primitive to inform the SME of the disassociation.

-Upon receiving an MLME-DISASSOCIATE.indication primitive the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the STA by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by invoking an MLME-SETPROTECTION.request(None) primitive.
+Upon receiving an MLME-DISASSOCIATE.indication primitive the SME shall delete any PTKSA, GTKSA, IGTKSA, BIGTKSA(#2116) and temporal keys held for communication with the STA, the non-AP MLD, or the STA, respectively by using the MLME-DELETEKEYS.request primitive (see 12.6.18 (RSNA security association termination)) and by invoking an MLME-SETPROTECTION.request(None) primitive.
 The MM-SME shall perform this process for each STA whose address was included in the MMS parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive that established the association.

-AP only: The SME shall inform the DS of the disassociation.
+AP or AP MLD only: The SME shall inform the DS of the disassociation.